 Like mussels, oysters don’t require feed, making them an environmentally-friendly choice.
 They filter the water they’re grown in to get their nourishment, making the water cleaner as they go.
 This recipe celebrates their pure briny flavor.
 You just heat them on the grill and kiss them with a flavorful condiment.

-This stew is typically made with meat but here tofu joins peanuts in the warming bowl.
+This stew is typically made with meat but here chickpeas join peanuts in the warming bowl.
 If you haven’t enjoyed tomatoes and peanut butter together before, you’re in for a new classic combo.
 Packed with spices and herbs, the dish brings bold flavors to plant-based nutrition.
-Soybeans (tofu’s main ingredient) and peanuts are both crops that improve soil and sequester carbon, so it’s a climate win-win.
-Just be sure to pick up organic tofu to avoid less eco-friendly GMO soy.
+Chickpeas and peanuts are both crops that improve soil and sequester carbon, so it’s a climate win-win.

 Making takeout-style food at home is great for the environment because it avoids all the plastic packaging and utensils that typically come with a bag of carryout.
 This one puts earth friendly tofu and broccoli at the center of the plate, making it an even bigger win for planet Earth.
 Best of all, it’s lighter and fresher-tasting than many standard offerings you get when you order in.

 It’s tough to enjoy classic sushi when you know how polluted and overfished the oceans are.
-Luckily, versions made with veggies like avocado, sweet potato, and baby bok choy satisfy the craving very well.
+Luckily, versions made with fillings like sweet potato, avocado, mango, and cucumber satisfy the craving very well.
 Wrapped in nori, a type of seaweed, this sushi burrito may help improve the health of the ocean.
 Sea vegetable farms can play a significant role in the fight against climate change by absorbing carbon and renewing ocean ecosystems.